Insights from industry

 I think this is a very relatable topic to anybody.
 I have a six-year-old daughter, and I certainly care about what she's being exposed to with toys, and we care about our community as a whole and what exposure we're having.

-Historically, the extraction of plastics is a complicated thing.
-There's no great, approved method to be able to do this and the methods that are being used right now, use up a lot of solvents and take a lot of time.
+Historically, the extraction of plastics has been complicated.
+There is no great, approved method for doing this, and the methods currently being used use up a lot of solvents and take a lot of time.
 The EDGE simplifies that process with a very simple method in a very quick timeframe.

 I want to elaborate a little more because, in the world of plastics, there's a lot of R&D going on due to the fact there isn't necessarily one method that everybody's using.
 You really have to fine-tune the method, for the particular plastic and work out what's going to be the best extraction.